jihyunsong42/musicNFTMarketplace_frontend/README.md

 # Music NFT Marketplace Project
-A Music NFT(Non-Fungible Token) Marketplace where customers can mint, buy and sell their music NFTs.<br>
-link : https://musicnft.azurewebsites.net<br>
+A Music NFT(Non-Fungible Token) Marketplace where customers can mint, buy and sell their music NFTs.<br>This project was conducted with junior UI/UX Designer during Ethereum Hackathon.
+I took part of front-end and back-end logic on this project and also contributed to the smart contract. link : https://musicnft.azurewebsites.net<br>

 ## How it works
 ![musicNFT](https://user-images.githubusercontent.com/43053791/156318632-ddc3b1c3-956d-4d44-90a0-6d48d0873ae5.PNG)

 This DApp(Decentralised Application) is a Music NFT(Non-Fungible Token) Marketplace where customers can mint, buy and sell their music NFTs.<br>In this DApp, user can upload their soundtrack on IPFS(Inter-Planetery File System).
 Once the soundtrack information is uploaded, it will return a CID(hash value) which every NFT should contain.
 In this project, I followed Multi-Token Standard(ERC-1155) when creating NFT Tokens so creators can determine how many NFTs they want to mint.<br>Once NFTs are minted, The creator can also upload their music NFTs on tradeblock.
-Anyone in blockchain network(This app is running on polygon testnet.) can trade this dApp's user's NFTs via smart contract.<br>This project was conducted with junior UI/UX Designer during Ethereum Hackathon.
-I took part of front-end and back-end logic on this project and also contributed to the smart contract.
+Anyone in blockchain network(This app is running on polygon testnet.) can trade this dApp's user's NFTs via smart contract.